paulipa/sico-wiki/groups-and-roles/fc-mqp-checklist.md

 ## Pre setup
 As a fleet commander or a fleet commander trainee you need to setup your systems before you can start running fleets.

-Make sure you have set up Mumble so that you have command channel keys set up.
-Guide for setting them up is in here https://www.silentcoalition.com/help-center/mumble/#Setting-up-keybinds
+Make sure that you have a shout key configured in Discord if you have the necessary roles to use it.
+This can be found in Discord settings under Keybinds.
+Set the action to "Push to Talk (Priority)" and assign a key that's different than your normal push to talk key.
+If using Mumble, verify you have the appropriate whisper and shout keys setup.

+Verify you're happy with your overview.
+Make sure all of your tabs are fully setup with various things you may want them to show.

+Consider setting up broadcast hotkeys ingame.
+These can be found in the Eve settings under Shortcuts->Navigation.
+Align, Warp, and Target shortcuts can be handy in addition to the more common Need Shield/Armor/Cap ones that you may already have setup.

 ## A pure GRIP: Fleets & PvP fleet
-A fleet that is only aimed to complete the parts needed for GRIP training is a null sec roaming fleet to Curse/Catch region.
-It will go through a few low sec gates into a random null sec pocket.
+A fleet that is only aimed to complete the parts needed for GRIP training is a null sec roaming fleet.
+This can be done by roamining into one of the nearby low sec regions, by using a filament, or getting to null via nearby wormholes.

-Distance to final destination is normally around 15 jumps.
-The whole fleet will take 1-2 hours in total including the training part (one third training and two thirds traveling and fighting)

 Current closest null sec entry is in Curse.

+The whole fleet should take 1-2 hours in total including the training part (one third training and two thirds traveling and fighting)

 ## Comms
 Select what voice comms you are going to use.
 In most cases you will be using Discord as it is a bit easier to use.
 Mumble is used for larger operations or operations where we have multiple fleets out at the sametime.

-> Most often you want to use Discord for GRIP: Fleets & PvP fleets {.is-info}
+> Most often you want to use Discord for GRIP: Fleets & PvP fleets.
+If you plan on using another service like Mumble, be sure to provide advance notice to your fleet so they can configure Mumble in advance.
+{.is-info}

 ### Discord
 Make sure all of your members are on discord as this is a requirement for the GRIP fleet.
 With this we will make sure that the members have activated their discord service.

 ### Mumble
 Make sure that all of your fleet members are in mumble.
-Make also sure that you have set your own keybiddings correctly as described in here: https://www.silentcoalition.com/help-center/mumble/#Setting-up-keybinds
+Make also sure that you have set your own keybiddings correctly

 To use Mumble as it is intended to be used you as the commander should sit inside a command channel while your fleet members should sit inside the fleet channel that is linked to your command channel.
 Each fleet channel has a command channel that is linked to the fleet channel with a similar name (alpha, bravo …).
-How to use your voice buttons is described in here https://www.silentcoalition.com/help-center/mumble/#Setting-up-keybinds

 ## Docked at form up station
 In order to not provide possible “hostile” pilots information about our fleet composition a player waiting for a fleet to form up should always be docked up in the form up station.